Expanding the Panama Canal | Pictures | Reuters

 Expanding the Panama Canal

+Women take selfies in front of a waterfall during the flooding of the Panama Canal Expansion project on outskirts of Colon City, Panama June 11, 2015.
+Panama canal authorities and Grupo Unidos por el Canal, GUPC, the main contractor responsible for...more

-Pipes are pictured as the valves open to start the flooding of the Panama Canal Expansion project.
+Pipes are pictured as the valves open to start the flooding of the Panama Canal Expansion project June 11, 2015.
 REUTERS/Carlos Jasso

-A steel rolling gate, part of the last set of locks on the Pacific side, is seen before being installed.
+A steel rolling gate, part of the last set of locks on the Pacific side, is seen before being installed April 28, 2015.
 REUTERS/Rafael Ibarra

-Women take selfies in front of a waterfall during the flooding of the Panama Canal Expansion project.
+Visitors take pictures during a tour organized by the Panama Canal to the expansion project in Panama City May 17, 2015.
 REUTERS/Carlos Jasso

-Visitors take pictures during a tour organized by the Panama Canal to the expansion project.
+Workers and members of the media are seen inside a tunnel March 24, 2015.
 REUTERS/Carlos Jasso

-An explosion at the bottom of the Paraiso hill section of the canal marks the beginning of the Panama Canal's expansion project, September 2007.
-REUTERS/Stringer

-A canal worker opens the water valves to flood the first access channel that will join the new locks in the Pacific area.
-REUTERS/Alberto Lowe

-Workers and members of the media are seen inside a tunnel.
+An aerial view of the construction site March 23, 2015.
 REUTERS/Carlos Jasso

-An aerial view of a cargo ship in the Panama Canal.
+An aerial view of a cargo ship in the Panama Canal March 23, 2015.
 REUTERS/Carlos Jasso

-An aerial view of the Gatun locks on the Atlantic side.
+A general view of the third set of locks on the Pacific side March 24, 2015.
 REUTERS/Carlos Jasso

-New gates for the Panama Canal's third set of locks during their arrival to Colon City.
-REUTERS/ Carlos Jasso

-An aerial view of the Gatun locks on the Atlantic side.
+An aerial view of the Gatun locks on the Atlantic side of the Panama Canal March 23, 2015.
 REUTERS/Carlos Jasso

+An aerial view of the construction site March 23, 2015.
+REUTERS/Carlos Jasso

+An aerial view of cargo ships in the Panama Canal, March 23, 2015.
+REUTERS/Carlos Jasso

+An aerial view of the Gatun locks on the Atlantic side of the Panama Canal is seen March 23, 2015.
+REUTERS/Carlos Jasso

+An aerial view of the construction site of the Panama Canal Expansion project is seen March 23, 2015.
+REUTERS/Carlos Jasso

+A Panama Canal security agent looks on during an organized tour by the Panama Canal authorities to the construction site February 5, 2014.
+REUTERS/Carlos Jasso

 A cargo boat waits for the water to rise as tourists look on at the Miraflores lock of the Panama Canal in Panama City, February 4, 2014.
 REUTERS/Carlos Jasso

+Workers are seen at the construction site January 7, 2014.
+REUTERS/Carlos Jasso

+A general view of the construction of the new locks on the Pacific side February 19, 2013.
+REUTERS/Carlos Jasso

-A cargo ship waits to pass through the Miraflores lock.
+A cargo ship waits to pass through the Miraflores lock December 30, 2009.
 REUTERS/Alberto Lowe

+A canal worker opens the water valves to flood the first access channel that will join the new locks in the Pacific area of the Panama Canal October 19, 2011.
+REUTERS/Alberto Lowe

+An explosion at the bottom of the Paraiso hill section of the canal marks the beginning of the Panama Canal's expansion project September 3, 2007.
+REUTERS/Stringer

 Next Slideshows